F5 Distributed Cloud > F5 Distributed Cloud: Foundations of Delivery & Security Source | Edit on

 The following steps will allow you to deploy and advertise a globally available application.
 These steps will create an origin pool, add a health monitor, define an application, register its DNS, and advertise the application on the Internet using the F5 Distributed Cloud Global Network.

-Note *You have defaulted to your specific namespace as that is the only namespace to which you have administrative access.* |
+Note You have been defaulted to your specific namespace as this is the only namespace to which you have administrative access. |

 |